mitchpaulus/dotfiles/notes/git.md

 $ git fsck --cache --no-reflogs --lost-found --dangling HEAD
 ```

-This prints out a whole bunch of hashes for blob (and commtis and other stuff).
+This prints out a whole bunch of hashes for blob (and commits and other stuff).

 I then looped over the blobs and got the contents using `git show <sha>`, redirecting to a backup file.